abdullahhasif/IST-Smart-Hostel/README.md

-Certainly!
-Based on the structure and contents of the repository, here's a comprehensive `README.md` file for the [IST-Smart-Hostel](https://github.com/abdullahhasif/IST-Smart-Hostel) project:

----

 # IST-Smart-Hostel

 IST-Smart-Hostel is a web-based application designed to streamline hostel management processes.
 It offers functionalities such as student registration, room allocation, and administrative controls to enhance efficiency and user experience.